Allergy Specialists and Treatment

 Identification / Diagnosis

 The first step to addressing your allergies, sensitivities or histamine interlace is to determine which of the three you have.
-We can do this a couple different ways:
+I can do this a couple different ways:

 How addressing your allergies is DIFFERENT at Balanced Healing:

-We don’t simply recommend an anti-histamine or refer you for allergies shots.
-We get to the root issue behind your allergens.
+I don’t simply recommend an anti-histamine or refer you for allergies shots.
+What I do is get to the root issue behind your allergens.
 Do you a true allergy to a substance which needs to be treated?
-If so, we use NAET allergy elimination to treat the allergen, so you’re not longer allergic to it.
+If so, I use NAET allergy elimination to treat the allergen, so you’re not longer allergic to it.

-Lastly, if you have a histamine intolerance, we will help you get to the root to find out what triggered this, so we can help you heal.
+Lastly, if you have a histamine intolerance, I will help you get to the root to find out what triggered this, so I can help you heal.
 You can also refer to our free histamine intolerance PDF found in our resources page for additional information.

-There are different modalities in which we can utilize to help you heal.
-First, as mentioned, we need to determine the triggers.
-Once determined we can heal them through NAET allergy elimination, working on healing the gut and supporting liver function, eliminating the trigger if applicable causing histamine intolerance such as mycotoxin exposure, and/or supporting your immune system to have appropriate histamine responses.
+There are different modalities in which I can utilize to help you heal.
+First, as mentioned, I need to determine the triggers.
+Once determined I can heal them through NAET allergy elimination, working on healing the gut and supporting liver function, eliminating the trigger if applicable causing histamine intolerance such as mycotoxin exposure, and/or supporting your immune system to have appropriate histamine responses.